nrb5089/radar/docs/source/tutorials/lab2-TxRx.rst

 So far we have only dealt with the noiseless response of the transmitter and receiver, in fact we are using the default magnitude (power) of the signals in the model that Python prescribes.
 Let's calibrate this to match a situation in real life.

-We can scale the transmit power of the waveform as follows, for a transmit power of $P_t$,
+We can scale the transmit power of the waveform as follows, for a transmit power of :math:`P_t`,

 .. code-block:: python